 Giving Me Life: A Visual Journey of African American Organ and Tissue Transplant Recipients is a groundbreaking photography and multimedia exhibition.
-The art installation is currently on view at the African American Museum and Library at Oakland (AAMLO) through August 31, 2018.
+The art exhibition opened at the African American Museum and Library at Oakland (AAMLO) on June 9, 2018 and was on display through August 31, 2018.

 Through a series of black and white portraits taken by Bay Area social documentary photographer, Katie Sugarman, Giving Me Life depicts the visual testimonials of nine California Bay Area African American transplant recipients who have overcome incredible obstacles in their respective journeys toward health and wellness – all thanks to the gift of organ, eye, and tissue donation.
 The vision of Giving Me Life was borne of a desire to lay claim to the affirmation, #BlackLivesMatter.

 The primary exhibit features two photographs and a short narrative of each recipient.
 Other elements include an audiovisual station that highlights compelling community perspectives from African Americans who champion the cause of organ and tissue donation locally, as well as samples of tools and resources connected to the donation process.

 The Giving Me Life exhibit is on display from April 4-30, 2019 at: